Scaarus/nativedb/ped/GetPedDecorationsState.md

 | 253 | Ready |

-Get the state of decorations (tattoosdecals) on a ped, if any
+Get the state of decorations (tattoos/decals) on a ped, if any